-- 9. The hearing before the Judiciary Committee shall not be conducted as a courtroom trial, but shall proceed as follows: - One appointed faculty or staff member shall serve as chairperson of the Judiciary Committee.
+- 9. The hearing before the Judiciary Committee shall not be conducted as a courtroom trial, but shall proceed as follows: - a.
+One appointed faculty or staff member shall serve as chairperson of the Judiciary Committee.
 The chairperson shall screen the committee members prior to the hearing for any prejudicial knowledge.
-In the event of special prejudicial knowledge, those members may be replaced by the President or his or her designee with other qualified faculty or staff members and/or student(s).
-A simple majority of the members present will be allowed to make a judgment and render a decision in the matter with regard to a finding of guilty and imposition of appropriate disciplinary action.
-(A minimum of 3 committee members) - b.
+In the event of special prejudicial knowledge, those members may be replaced by the President or his or her designee with other qualified faculty or staff members and/or student(s). - A simple majority of the member's present will be allowed to make a judgment and render a decision in the matter with regard to a finding of guilty and imposition of appropriate disciplinary action.
+(A minimum of 3 committee members must be present to hear and rule on the case.) - b.
 A record of all proceedings shall be kept in the form of a tape recording and a copy may be reproduced at the expense of the accused student(s) or organization. - 10.
-The chairperson of the Judiciary Committee assumes the following duties:
+The chairperson of the Judiciary Committee assumes the following duties: - a.
+Arranges for appropriate times and places for committee meetings and hearings. - b.
+Informs, in writing when possible, the parties to the action being considered of the times and places of committee hearings, which they are required to attend, and supplies them with a statement of the charge(s). - c.
+Informs appropriate individuals that a hearing is pending. - d.
+Arranges for the hearing to be electronically recorded. - e.
+Conducts the hearing. - f.
+Maintains committee records and all documents that will be presented to the Dean of Students after conclusion of the meeting. - g.
+Informs, in writing, appropriate individuals of the decisions of the committee, to include findings and, if appropriate, sanctions - h.
+Arranges for appropriate security when necessary during hearings.
+Proceedings shall open with the chairperson of the Judiciary Committee reading the following statement: